 Nehru once remarked: 'We cannot have equality because in trying to attain equality we come up against some principles of equality.'
 In this sentence, Nehru captures the conceptual difficulties associated with reservations.
 The sentiment is nevertheless an erroneous one.
 Reservations in favour of the Scheduled Castes, Scheduled Tribes and Other Backward Classess are not against principles of equality - they are its vindication.
 The aim of India's constitutional provisions is equality, as distinguished from equal treatment.
 Vierdag stresses that equality in this sense means economic, social and cultural equality, rather than the formal equality that is the primary feature of most legal systems.
 It rests on an understanding of equality as incorporating both equality of treatment and inequality of treatment.
-It distinguishes between the nature of the treatment and the result of the treatment.
 The legal technique of using unequal treatment to achieve equality as a result implies favourable treatment for those who are socially, economically or culturally deprived.
 It also implies unfavourable treatment for those who are not.